hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * Use prefix/delimiter.
 The names of the objects contain the pseudo-hierarchical structure, but here are no real objects to represent a folder or directory.
 To navigate, use the prefix and delimiter query parameters as explained below.
-By convention, the slash ('/') character is usualy used.
+By convention, the slash ('/') character is usually used.
 For example, an object name could be `photos/2012/image-1.jpg`

 * Use path.